MakoWish/Faitour/README.md

 ### Download

-I typically install optional software to `/opt`, so I would navigate there first, then clone the project.
+The ultimate location is up to you, but I typically install optional software to `/opt`, so I would navigate there first, then clone the project.

 ```bash
 cd /opt